eclipse-pass/pass-documentation/developer-documentation/deposit-service/ds-new-institution.md

 The repository protocol is primarily implemented by the Deposit Service Transport API.
 The Transport API is responsible for using a given protocol to connect to the downstream repository, initiate a transfer of bytes (the package), and interpret the response for success or failure.
-In some cases, the response carries valuable information that must be persisted (e.g., Deposit.depositStatusRef is captured from a SWORD response for the DepositStatusProcessor to act on later).
+In some cases, the response carries valuable information that must be persisted.

-The transport implementation is also responsible for indicating the location of the package, e.g. the folder (SFTP) or collection (SWORD) the package will be transferred to within the downstream repository.
+The transport implementation is also responsible for indicating the location of the package, e.g. the folder (SFTP) or collection the package will be transferred to within the downstream repository.
 These transport hints are supplied as key-value pairs to the underlying implementation.

-If the repository protocol is SWORDv2, SFTP, or InvenioRDM the existing implementation may be reused, otherwise write your own.
+If the repository protocol is DSpace API, SFTP, or InvenioRDM the existing implementation may be reused, otherwise write your own.

 If the repository has a use case that is not handled by an existing implementation, it might be accommodated by